Continuing Judicial Skills in Domestic Violence Cases Program

 All state and tribal court judges and judicial officers (commissioners, referees, etc.) nationwide who have successfully completed the EJS are eligible to attend the workshops, but priority will be given to judges from jurisdictions currently receiving one of the following OVW Grants: (1) Grants to Encourage Arrest, (2) STOP Violence Against Indian Women Grants, or (3) Rural Domestic Violence and Child Victimization Enforcement Grant; (4) Court Training and Improvement Program.
 Program Priority is also given to OVW funded agencies jurisdictions that send more than one judge.
 The program is offered free of charge.
 Local OVW funded agencies and some courts might cover their judges’ travel and per diem costs.
 All participants are responsible for their own travel and per diem costs.

-SPECIAL TOPIC COURSES are designed as seminars of 15 - 20 judges to address specific challenges in new or emerging complex topics facing the courts.
+The CJS Special Topic Courses are designed as seminars of 15 - 20 judges to address specific challenges in new or emerging complex topics facing the courts.
+Special topic courses including Immigration and Trafficking, Effective Batterer Accountability and Supervised Visitation and Exchange.

-Immigration & Trafficking–Participants will be better able to:
+Participants in the Immigration and Trafficking course will be better able to,

 - Identify “red flags” in cases that may have immigration or status consequences;